Shameless season 10

 The tenth season of Shameless, an American comedy-drama television series based on the British series of the same name by Paul Abbott, was announced on January 31, 2019, two days after the premiere of season 9's ninth episode.
 The season premiered on November 10, 2019.

 It is the first season not to star original cast member Emmy Rossum.
 Cameron Monaghan, who previously announced his departure from the series in season 9, returned as a series regular.
 Noel Fisher also rejoined the cast as a series regular alongside William H. Macy, Jeremy Allen White, Ethan Cutkosky, Shanola Hampton, Steve Howey, Emma Kenney, and Christian Isaiah.
-Kate Miner has been promoted to series regular after her recurring role in season 9.
+Kate Miner was promoted to series regular after her recurring role in season 9.

+Seasons 10 and 11 of Shameless were filmed together as a single production, so the cast for the tenth and eleventh seasons of Shameless was the same.

 Plot

-The tenth season of Shameless picks up six months after season 9.
+Six months has passed since Fiona left, and with the help of the $50,000 she left, Debbie has taken over as the family's new matriarch and is governing the Gallagher household with an iron grip.
 In order to obtain as many prescription medicines as possible, Frank utilizes his leg injury, and his activities bring him into contact with an old friend.
-With the help of the $50,000 Fiona left her, Debbie has taken over as the family's new matriarch and is governing the Gallagher household with an iron grip.
 With Tami showing signs of affection, Lip negotiates their connection.
-Ian and Mickey have reunited, and this time they are fighting hard to stay together.
+Both released early on parole, Mickey and Ian have reunited, but this time are fighting hard to stay together.
 Carl must decide what to do with his life as he graduates from military school and returns to the South Side.
 While Kev struggles with identity issues, Liam is dedicated to studying black history and culture under V's guidance.